YabYum/CLP_Suicideation/README.md

 # CLP_Suicideation
-a computational Lacanian psychoanalytic approach to suicide ideation
+A computational Lacanian psychoanalytic approach to suicide ideation

+For more information, please read our [PsyArXiv paper](https://osf.io/preprints/psyarxiv/eg6zn)